 Often, bloggers are unsure of their readers’ desires and preferences, a reader survey, when conducted correctly, can provide valuable insight into one’s brand and audience.

 Using Google Analytics and comments to paint a picture of your audience preferences can only do so much for you.
 A significant portion of your readers will never comment on your blog.
 A private, reader survey opens you up to honest communication to your users.
 They will speak frankly about what they like and don’t like about your brand.
 As a result, you can take that feedback to improve your content.

 When to Conduct a Blog Reader Survey

 Release your reader survey when your brand is at a plateau – not just with numbers growth – but more with content generation.
 You don’t want to conduct a reader survey after you’ve launched a whole new series.
-You should survey after you’ve run a new feature for a few months.
-I also strongly recommend that you do a reader survey before you work on your rebrand.
-In fact, I would survey before you even reach out with a designer.
-It will help shape your communication.
+You should conduct your survey after you’ve run a new feature for a few months.
+I also strongly recommend that you do a reader survey several months before you start working with a designer.

 How to Conduct a Blog Reader Survey

 Responses will depend on how well you set up your poll.
 The approaching I’m sharing with you makes your survey evergreen.
 So even after you have “run” the survey, you can still gather feedback from your readers on your site.

 - Create a survey using Google Forms or any other preferred survey method.
 You will always use the same reader survey questionnaire so that you can compile feedback over an extended period.